braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/canvas_components/experiment_step/winning_path.md

 article_title: Winning Path in Experiment Paths
 page_order: 1
 page_type: reference
-description: "Winning Path lets you automate your A/B tests when turned on for an Experiment Path step."
+description: "This reference article covers Winning Path, a feature that lets you automate your A/B tests when turned on for an Experiment Path step."
 tool: Canvas
 ---